-Lustre with Linux kernel 2.4 does not support quotas.
+Note - Lustre with Linux kernel 2.4 does not support quotas.

-7.1.2 Creating Quota Files and Quota Administration
+9.1.2 Creating Quota Files and Quota Administration

-Once each quota-enabled file system is remounted, it is capable of working with disk quotas.
-However, the file system itself is not yet ready to support quotas.
-The next step is to run the Ifs command with the quotacheck option:
+Once each quota-enabled filesystem is remounted, it is capable of working with disk quotas.
+However, the filesystem is not yet ready to support quotas.
+If umount has been done regularly, run the lfs command with the quotaon option.
+If umount has not been done: